alexander-huerta/alexander-huerta/README.md

 - 👋 Hi, I’m @alexander-huerta
-- 👀 I’m interested in ... will Updade soon:)
+- 👀 I’m interested in learning all things programming!
-- 🌱 I’m currently learning JavaScript!
+- 🌱 I’m currently a student at Hack Reactor.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/alexanderhuerta/

 <!---
 alexander-huerta/alexander-huerta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.